Ricci Flow and Volume Renormalizability: Parity computations

 We now perform a similar analysis on the components of the Ricci curvature.
-We write this out a bit more carefully.
+We write this out in a bit more detail.
 First, we have

-The first and the final four terms in this last expression are even to order $2m$ and thus do not contribute to the term at order $2m-1$; this uses that each $x \olGamma$ vanishes at $x=0$.
+Comparing the terms in this expression with the tables above, we find $\Rc_{xx}$ is even to order $2j$.
+Moreover using the parity for the Christoffel symbols already discussed and that each vanishes at $x=0$, the first and the final four terms are even to order $2j+2$ and thus do not contribute to the term at order~$2j+1$.
 Thus